TWO TURTLEDOVES;

 and remain in the wilderness".-Psa.55:1-7 KJV,

-David agonised over the fact that it was a friend that had turned against him.
+David agonized over the fact that it was a friend that had turned against him.
 He had been King Saul's champion.
-They had fought the Phillistines together.
+They had fought the Philistines together.
 Now it was this friend who was fully determined to hunt him down and kill him.
 It was in his flight from Saul, in fear of his life and out there deep in the wilderness, that David was wooed by the God of Israel.
-Even in this time of great personal tribulation David responded in faith rather than in bitterness, fear and anger.
-During his "dark night of the soul" he wrote some of the most beautiful verse in all of literature.
-His songs are still available to us 3,000 years later in the psalms.
-In Psalm 23 he tells of the love he shared with his divine Companion.
-He prepares a table before him in the presence of his enemies.
-He tells of his cup running over.
-Is there a lesson in this for us?
-Shall we too experience this reality in the coming end-time drama?
+Even in this time of great tribulation David responded in faith rather than in fear and anger.
+Wrapped up in this divine covenant with God David expressed no bitterness or depression.
+Quite the opposite.
+During his "dark night of the soul" David wrote some of the most beautiful verse in all of literature.
+His songs are still available for us to read 3,000 years later.
+They are right there in the Psalms.
+In Psalm 23 David tells of the love he shared with his Divine Companion.
+His Friend was right there with him in his trials.
+David saw Him prepare a table before him right in the presence of his enemies.
+David tells of his cup running over.

 In ancient Israel it was in the Providence of God that large numbers of doves were all around and easily caught as the Feast of the Passover approached.
 Not all had the means to take a lamb for a burnt offering.
 For the poor, those who could not afford a lamb, God had allowed the offering of two turtledoves in lieu of a lamb.
 This was the sacrifice offered by Joseph and Mary, the parents of Jesus as they went up to the feast.LUKE 2(Luke 2:21-24) It seems that God, then as now, is more interested in the heart attitude when a presentation is made to Him than the sacrifice itself.
 (1Sam.15:22)